 In the fall of 2018, the Esopus Foundation Ltd. embarked upon a comprehensive program to distribute the bulk of its available back issues to public school, community center, reservation, and prison libraries around the country.
 The Foundation has already donated complete sets of these issues to the New York Public Library and Brooklyn Public Library, which will distribute these to 45 branches within their systems, as well as 10 sets each to the Mississippi and Vermont Public Library systems.
-Our goal is to place approximately 80% of our back catalog in underserved libraries by the end of 2019.
+Our ultimate goal is to place approximately 80% of our back catalog in underserved libraries.

 Over the past 15 years, Esopus editor Tod Lippy has spoken about Esopus and its mission of presenting unmediated creative expression to a thousands of high school, vocational school, undergraduate, and graduate students at institutions such as the Elizabeth Irwin High School, Year Up New York, New York University, Yale University, Bennington College, the School of Visual Arts, and the University of Southern California.

 In 2019, the Esopus Foundation initiated planning for an educational initiative focusing specifically on public high schools students in the five boroughs of New York City.
 The effort was meant to work in tandem with our distribution program to public schools and include 1) lectures and workshops in a secondary schools led by editor Tod Lippy; 2) school residencies with Esopus contributors from a range of creative disciplines; and 3) short-term internships for high school students with the Esopus Foundation Ltd. Lippy inaugurated this initiative with a lecture and in-class visit to seniors at the New York High School of Art and Design in 2019; the Covid-19 pandemic forced the Foundation to suspend programming for 2020–21 but we anticipate returning to educational programming in the fall of 2022.